patanjali/personal_webpage/content/author/patanjali/_index.md

 +++
 Hi,
-I am  a Ph.D student at IIT Madras advised by Dr. V. Kamakoti.
+I am a postdoctoral researcher at University of Florida where I work with Dr. Swarup Bhunia.
+I am affliated with the Warren B Nelms Institute at the Electrical Engineering Department.
+I did my Ph.D at IIT Madras, where I was advised by Dr. V. Kamakoti.
 I am affiliated with RISE Lab in the Computer Science Department.

 I like to work on problems related to energy efficient computing, harware security and computer architecture.
+I am open for collaborations in this area.
+Please feel free to reach out and contact me in this regard.
-My passion to teach and I hope to join the academia eventually.
-My hobbies are reading books and photography.
-I am always looking for collaborations, so feel free to contact me.
+I like teaching and I hope to join academia eventually.
+Apart from my research activities, I like reading books, building Legos, and photography.